Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Methodology

 If the analysis in the original paper was not conducted under state-of-the-art conditions, it is likely that none of the methods, including the proposed one, were thoroughly optimized.
 Had the baselines been more effective, it is reasonable to assume that the authors would have invested additional effort in further fine-tuning their proposed method.
 As a result, the experimental findings cannot be considered reliable, and the reported results for all methods are likely suboptimal.
 Similarly, the hyperparameters identified as optimal for the proposed method are unlikely to be truly optimal and should always be used with this limitation in mind.

-Determining whether a method could outperform stronger baselines with proper optimization would require re-running hyperparameter tuning and training with an adequate search space, which will depend on the model's characteristics, falling outside the scope of this study.
+Determining whether a method could be more effective than stronger baselines with proper optimization would require re-running hyperparameter tuning and training with an adequate search space, which will depend on the model's characteristics, falling outside the scope of this study.
 Such an investigation would shift the focus toward a \emph{generalizability} study and, given the high computational cost of most modern complex methods, would impose an unsustainable burden on researchers conducting studies of this nature.
-Ultimately, we argue that the \emph{burden of proof} lies with the authors proposing a new method to demonstrate that it truly outperforms a reasonable state-of-the-art under the experimental protocol and scenario they have identified.
+Ultimately, we argue that the \emph{burden of proof} lies with the authors proposing a new method to demonstrate that it is truly more effective than a reasonable state-of-the-art under the experimental protocol and scenario they have identified.